thegreenwebfoundation/greenspeed/README.md

 A cronjob will check the site for you every day, and every day, you'll have a little microsite generated, available in the Github Actions tab, giving you:

-- Google Lighthouse Scores (all the common metrics, like performance, search enegine performance, PWA suitability, and accessibility)
+- **Google Lighthouse Scores** (all the common metrics, like performance, search enegine performance, PWA suitability, and accessibility)
-- Sitespeed Coach scores (similar to above, but these reflct thaty your idea of a healthy internet might be different to Google, a trillion dollar advertising company's idea of a healthy internet)
+- **Sitespeed Coach Scores** (similar to above, but these reflect that your idea of a healthy internet might be different to Google, a trillion dollar advertising company's idea of a healthy internet)
-- A list of accessibility isues, and suggested fixes, provided by Axe.
+- **A list of accessibility issues if they exist, and suggested fixes**, provided by Axe.
-- Estimated figures for the carbon emissions that result from data being sent over the internet to access your site
+- **Estimated figures for the carbon emissions** that result from data being sent over the internet to access your site

 ## Todo